RJAIN-27/SlackBot-CSC510/Design.md

 ### Architecture constraints and guidelines:
 The following are the constraints of the bot:-
-1. For the first case, when the user wishes to understand what model to apply on a dataset, the bot can only suggest models for a numerical data set and alphanumerical dataset.
+1. For the first two case, when the user wishes to understand what model to apply on a dataset, the bot can only suggest models for a numerical data set and alphanumerical dataset.
+That is, the dataset type is restricted to only numerical and alphanumeric.
 2. The bot has limited number of functionality and focuses only on machine learning APIs and is equipped to handle only the use cases specified.
 3. Since the bot follows a reactor design pattern, the user cannot follow up on any of the operations.